BASEforHANK/BASEtoolbox.jl/docs/src/index.md

     Before you activate the environment, make sure that you are in the main directory, in which the `Manifest.toml` and `Project.toml` files are located.
 In case you accidentally activated the environment in a subfolder, empty `.toml` files will be created that you need to delete before proceeding in the correct folder.

 For an introduction, it is easiest to use the Julia script `script.jl` in the `src` folder.
-Make sure that the folder is the present working directory and that the bottom bar in VSCode shows `Julia env: BASEtoolbox`.[^1] At the top of the script file, we pre-process some user input regarding the aggregate model and the steady state (see below) and write them them into the respective functions in the folder `5_LinearizationFunctions\generated_fcns`.
+Make sure that the folder is the present working directory and that the bottom bar in VSCode shows `Julia env: BASEtoolbox`.[^1] At the top of the script file, we pre-process some user input regarding the aggregate model and the steady state (see below) and write them them into the respective functions in the folder `Preprocessor\generated_fcns`.
 This has to be done before the BASEforHANK module, defined in `BASEforHANK.jl`, is loaded via
 ```
 push!(LOAD_PATH, pwd())
 using BASEforHANK